icl-utk-edu/slate/INSTALL.md

         wrapper, set one of:
         mpi = 1             link with `-lmpi`
         mpi = spectrum      link with `-lmpi_ibm`
+        mpi = 0             without MPI (experimental)

+        NOTE: SLATE compiles without MPI, but not all routines operate correctly.
+Also, the testers currently require ScaLAPACK, which requires MPI, so testers will fail.

     cuda_arch
         With the CUDA backend, by default SLATE will compile for